cxjosh/joshcx/content/posts/adcs.md

 for the purpose of this blog i have spun up a VM which mimics an AD & CA server (CXLABS-DC-01)

-i've created a template under the name of VulnTemplate which allows for both the requestee to specify the SAN, in addition to normal domain users being able to enroll into this template.
+i created a template under the name of VulnTemplate which allows the requestee to specify the SAN and also allows normal domain users to enroll into this template.

  > python3 entry.py find -u "joshua@CXLABS.LOCAL" -p "REDACTED" -dc-ip "192.168.197.129" -stdout -scheme ldap